slash-mnt/helm-krar/README.md

 Can be considered as a lightweight Keel alternative.

-The main use case is when your Kubernetes cluster is running applications/services using major or minor image versions (floating tags) you want up to date.
+The main use case is when your Kubernetes cluster is running applications/services using major or minor image versions (floating tags) you want up to date on the application behind, go to

+For a full description look at the application sources [slash-mnt/krar](https://github.com/slash-mnt/awesome-oci-images/tree/main/krar).

 > [!WARNING]
 > Triggering that restart affects resource availability if: